 The ATC library collection contains over 51,000 items including books, technical manuals, professional journals, popular periodicals, and supplements to library materials.
 In addition, more than 30,000 eBooks are available to users.The ATC Library is also a great resource form faculty and staff.
 It houses a variety of media equipment that can be used for instructional purposes.

-More than 120 computer workstations available in the library.
-These workstations provide access to the library’s online catalog (OPAC), the Internet, Microsoft Office Suite, and research databases (GALILEO).
+More than 120 computer workstations are available in the library.
+These workstations provide access to the library’s online catalog Primo, the Internet, Microsoft Office Suite, and research databases (GALILEO).
 All workstations have word processing, spreadsheet, and database software capabilities.

 The Library offers a variety of instructional programs and services.
 Online tutorials, research related resources and research instruction are available to students, faculty and staff.
 Library orientation and bibliographic instruction are available to all by appointment.
 The library staff recommends that instructors schedule customized library instruction for their students during class sessions.